There are Lua scripts, embedded scripts and there are Plugins, all are said to be able to automate NoteCase Pro.

 - only one script per file

-- Not very end-user-friendly, so suitable mainly for your own automation purposes, not for distribution
+- Not very end-user-friendly, so suitable mainly for your own automation purposes, not for distribution - Embedded script:

 A Lua script can also be included in a NoteCase Pro document and executed from there.
 This is called "embedded".
 Embedding a script allows to tie a script to a certain data document.
 Or this method can be used to build script collections, i.e. combine several related scripts in one document.